Princeton-CDH/startwords/content/issues/5/mapping-persian-literacy/index.md

   title="Detail of Gulistan Map" src="/issues/5/mapping-persian-literacy/gulistan_map_detail.html"
   pdf-img="images/gullistan_map_detail_still.png"
-  pdf-alt="Zoomed in portion of map, displaying manuscripts and commentaries at border of modern-day India and Pakistan.">
+  pdf-alt="Zoomed in portion of map, displaying manuscripts and commentaries at border of modern-day Afghanistan and Pakistan.">
   {{/* static image in pdf only, in place of dynamic map */}}
   {{ if (.Get "pdf-img") }}
   <figure class="preview">